India's coal-to-gas dream takes baby steps

 It will be at least five more years before India reaps significant benefits from this technology to produce feedstock for more steel, power and fertilisers, experts say.

-"India is lagging behind in adopting technologies related to coal gasification," said Parthasarathi Deb, Senior Vice President (Gasification) of Reliance Industries Ltd (RELI.NS).
+"India is lagging behind in adopting technologies related to coal gasification," said Parthasarathi Deb, Senior Vice President (Gasification) of Reliance Industries Ltd.

 In comparison, China has some 50 coal gasification plants running and it is ploughing ahead with another 40.
 And while India is just beginning to turn coal into gas, China has already moved into producing liquid fuels such as diesel from coal.